F&B market assessments in East Africa, grocery store with African woman

 Specifically, malnutrition in both Tanzania and Kenya pose a substantial risk for children under five, with current statistics highlighting high rates of stunting, wasting, and underweight .
 Addressing these challenges requires multifaceted approaches that promote access to nutritious foods, encourage healthier eating habits, and mitigate the impacts of urbanisation and globalisation on dietary choices.

-The Access to Nutrition initiative (ATNi) is focused on expanding its work at this critical intersection to monitor the private sector’s role in more markets in low- and middle-income countries, including in East Africa.
-More specifically, ATNi aims to carry out their assessment in Kenya & Tanzania based on the growing triple burden of malnutrition, increasing consumption of processed foods, and private sector opportunities in the two countries, and donor interest.
+ATNi (Access to Nutrition initiative) is focused on expanding its work at this critical intersection to monitor the private sector’s role in more markets in low- and middle-income countries, including in East Africa.
+More specifically, ATNi aims to carry out market assessment in East Africa (Kenya & Tanzania) based on the growing triple burden of malnutrition, increasing consumption of processed foods, and private sector opportunities in the two countries, and donour interest.
 This project aims to complement ongoing projects such as ATNi’s CEO Pledge and investor engagement activities.

 Research Objectives

-1. Conduct food market environment assessments in Kenya and Tanzania to complement existing research and methodologies and to include a specific lens on the private sector and food retail, focusing on tracking the use of fortified staples as ingredients in packaged foods by food and beverage manufacturers.
+1. Conduct food environment market assessments in East Africa (Kenya and Tanzania) to complement existing research and methodologies and to include a specific lens on the private sector and food retail, focusing on tracking the use of fortified staples as ingredients in packaged foods by food and beverage manufacturers.

 3. Understand if unhealthy processed foods are being fortified and marketed (e.g. fortified biscuits).